When I was 14 years old, my favorite uncle was shot down in Vietnam, and the missing him is as strong today as it was when I was a child.

 When I moved from Oregon to Virginia, one of the first things I wanted to do was visit the Vietnam Memorial and find his name and put a picture of the car he had, as I had no photos of him.
 The memorial is the most moving place to be, and my favorite, if that is the right word, of all the monuments I have visited, because it is so evocative...black, somber, that feeling of going underground.
 But also such a wonderful tribute to those who never made it back to their homes, their families, their lives ahead of them...

-I had never googled his name before, but I did on Memorial Day a few years ago, and this is what I found...
+I had never googled his name before, but I did on Memorial Day last year, and this is what I found...

 Name: Ralph Carol Balcom, Jr.

 Rank/Branch: O3/US Air Force